devsmranjan/devsmranjan/README.md

   <samp>
     I'm Smruti Ranjan Rana :wave:
     <br><br>
-    I work as a Web :globe_with_meridians: and Mobile App :iphone: developer!
+    I am a Fullstack Web :globe_with_meridians: and Mobile App :iphone: developer!
     <br><br>
     I believe in a world where a cup of coffee :coffee: can solve all problems :grin:
     <br><br>